spiltbeans/console-dictation/README.md

 # console-dictation

 ## PROJECT GOALS
-> The main goal of this project was to make a convenient way to have persistent terminal logging
+> The main goal of this project was to make a convenient way to have persistent terminal logging.

 - - -